Colon cancer is now the leading cause of cancer death in people under the age of 50 in the US.

 Out of those cases, 55,230 are expected to die from the disease that's found anywhere in the large bowel, including the colon and rectum.

-Cases among people aged between 20 and 49 also happen to be rising by three percent each year since 2004.
+Mortality among people aged between 20 and 49 rose by one percent each year from 2004.

 Colon cancer starts as small growths in the bowel called polyps.

-These cancerous lumps in the colon can be detected and removed via a colonoscopy, while other screening tests can give doctors an indication.
+These cancerous lumps in the colon can be detected and removed via a colonoscopy, while other screening tests can give doctors an indication of the risk.

 Harmful lifestyle habits

-Lifestyle changes can also reduce risk, so eating healthier, maintaining a healthy weight and not smoking.
+Lifestyle changes can also reduce the risk of colon cancer, so eating healthier, maintaining a healthy weight and not smoking.

 Habits that may increase the risk of developing colorectal cancer include: